ogoodwin505/GeoDem_CartoWorkshop2025/README.md

 pip install --upgrade pip
 pip install pandas geopandas pyarrow scikit-learn clustergram umap-learn seaborn plotly matplotlib numpy keplergl
 ```

+## Data

+The data used in this workshop is available from the Geographic Data Service [dataset](https://data.geods.ac.uk/dataset/creating-an-open-geodemographic-classification-using-k-means-clustering-in-python).
+You will need to register for a free account to download the data.
+Download the input_data.zip file, unzip it, and place the contents in a `input_data` folder in the same directory as this notebook.

 # Workshop Content